tp5uiuc/parallel_slab/README.md

 Shear flow benchmark for testing elastic solid--fluid coupling algorithms

 ## Installation
-Please clone this repository and use one of the [examples](examples) for running a single simulation or a parameter sweep of simulations.
+Please clone this repository and execute `pip3 install .` in the repository directory.
+You can then use one of the [examples](examples) for running a single simulation or a parameter sweep of simulations.
 For more information see [Usage and examples](#usage-and-examples)

 ## Physical setup